udacity/nd064-c3-microservices-security-project-starter/README.md

 **Section 2- Harden the Microservices Environment**
 ###### 2a- Create a hardened docker container
 * For the purpose of the project, we will source a secure opensuse base image from SUSE.
-For the purpose of the project, we will source a secure opensuse leap base image from SUSE.
 Using a trustworthy base image that is provided by a well trusted provider such as SUSE is vital.
 The SUSE team goes through multiple steps to check the image integrity prior to deployment.
 The SUSE base image have been code signed which provides assurances the provided image has not been tampered with.
 * Minimally, it is recommended to verify the integrity of the image you plan to use by using GPG to verify the image sha256 checksum.
 * Inspecting and further hardening the base image is beyond the scope of this project and scope.
 Please consider investigating [linux bench](https://github.com/aquasecurity/linux-bench) as a well established tool for introspecting and hardening base linux distributions.
-* Using the hardened opensuse base image, create a docker image and harden with [docker-bench](https://github.com/aquasecurity/docker-bench).
+* Using the hardened opensuse base image, create a docker image and harden your docker environment with [docker-bench](https://github.com/aquasecurity/docker-bench).
-* Using the baseline starter code, edit the `Dockerfile` and`docker-compose.yaml` files to import the hardend open-suse image, install all dependencies and build the docker.
+* Using the baseline starter code, edit the `Dockerfile` file to import the hardend open-suse image, install all dependencies and build the docker.
 Test run the docker to ensure its starts successfully.
 Reminder: go dependences and docker-bench needs to be built and installed from source as per the exercise.
 * Run docker-bench for the first time with the base profile.
 Take a screenshot of the results saving as `docs/suse_docker_image_out_of_box.png`.
 * Using the docker baseline hardening PDF from the starter files, review the findings and harden the docker image for the five identified attack surface areas.
 Focus on the high impact areas, dont just go through the first five recommendations.
 Make sure to explain the reasoning using STRIDE methodology you learned in the exercises and evidenced by the docker-bench run.
 Document each finding you hardened in `docs/security_threat_model_docker_image.txt`.
 * Apply changes to the docker file to harden the five weaknesses you threat modeled.
 You may need to reference the docker documentation as needed.
 If you get stuck and can’t figure out how to make the change either pick a different attack surface weakness to harden, try to get help, or document in your submission, this should be exceptional not the rule.
 * Ensure the container starts up stable post hardening.
 * Re-run docker-bench to verify that the five weaknesses have been addressed, taking a screenshot of the file for your submission, saving as`docs/suse_docker_image_hardened.png`
-* Commit the hardend docker image to your private docker registry you created during the exercise portion.
+* Commit the hardend docker image to your private docker hub registry you created during the exercise portion.
 Next you will deploy the docker container to kubernetes.

 ###### 2b- Deploy the docker container to a hardened kubernetes cluster
 * Create a Kubernetes cluster using the hardened docker container image from the registry.
 Use [kube bench](https://github.com/aquasecurity/kube-bench) to harden the Kubernetes container run-time
 * Create a K3S cluster using the hardened container.
 Install all dependencies.
 Reminder: kube-bench needs to be built and installed from source as per the exercise.
 * Run kube-bench for the first time with the base profile.
 Take a screenshot of the results saving as `docs/suse_docker_image_out_of_box.png`.